JulieRauer/Questionnaire/Questionnaire_After.md

 31. Are the icons recognizable?

-	Circle: 1 - easy to recognize, 5 - unrecognizable
+	Circle: 1 - easy to recognize, 2 - good, 3 - okay, 4 - barely see it, 5 - unrecognizable

 	<pre>1	2	3	4	5 <pre>

 32. Are the sounds audible?

-	Circle: 1 - easy to hear, 5 - undecipherable
+	Circle: 1 - easy to hear, 2 - good, 3 - okay, 4 - barely hear it, 5 - undecipherable

 	<pre>1	2	3	4	5 <pre>